Bell & Stovall

 Maya The writer and scholar, bell hooks’, writing is important to my work as well.
 I’m glad you mentioned her text, Belonging: A Culture of Place.
 The liminality of spaces that hooks presents with respect to the porch oscillates within LST.
 The porch is a public/private space that allows reversal and contestation of notions of surveillance.
 LST happens in spaces (city street sidewalks) that are totally different from porches but also somehow related – these in-between spaces on the margins where unique contestations may occur.

 So, dealing with this idea of space and the meaning of space and how space is worked on in this project, what I’m doing in a sense… Wacquant has a theory called territorial stigma.
-It’s really a theory that combines [Erving] Goffman’s theory of stigma and the idea of a spoiled identity with Bourdieu’s idea of classification struggle in the fields of power.11Wacquant’s territorial stigma theory argues that certain places and spaces become read as pathological and are therefore disremembered and ...continue So, territorial stigma from Wacquant is this machining of stigmatization, marginalization, toxification, taint of a particular neighborhood.
+It’s really a theory that combines [Erving] Goffman’s theory of stigma and the idea of a spoiled identity with Bourdieu’s idea of classification struggle in the fields of power.((Wacquant’s territorial stigma theory argues that certain places and spaces become read as pathological and are therefore disremembered and disinvested by city officials and residents alike (this happens through neo-liberal policies and through the actions of people in daily life).
+Territorial stigma is formulated through French philosopher and sociologist Pierre Bourdieu’s theory of symbolic power (cf. Bourdieu, Distinction) as the location of class struggle, and sociologist Erving Goffman’s theory of stigma as spoiled identity.
+Cf. Erving Goffman, “Behavior in Public Spaces,” Notes on the Social Organization of Gatherings (New York: The Free Press, 1963).))
+So, territorial stigma from Wacquant is this machining of stigmatization, marginalization, toxification, taint of a particular neighborhood.
 And it’s a theory that’s not limited to urban contexts; it’s not bounded by ideas based on the social and political construct of race as a binary.
 It’s really these ideas of pathologization of difference, and inscription of symbolic power or symbolic meaninglessness of certain spaces.
 And so, this project is studying the impacts of both gentrification and territorial stigma.
 I started this project in my neighborhood where I live and work.
 This neighborhood that has been rendered invisible by city practices.
 There are decaying structures, debris from all kinds of different forgotten buildings, schools, businesses.
 This area definitely is subject to the idea of spatial taint that Wacquant proposes.
 This area is under the patriarchal gaze that bell hooks proposes in that it is considered a crime-infested area to be surveilled and perhaps, at some point, invested in through speculative real estate markets.
 I see the ideas of hooks and Wacquant converging in these ideas of territory.

 LST is directly contesting the taint that I see as being imposed upon this neighborhood.
 So with LST I unfold the visual anthropology of particular neighborhoods and ultimately tell a broad visual anthropology of Detroit in its post-bankruptcy neo-liberal gentrification process… where you walk two miles from Dan Gilbert’s urban distressed font of “Opportunity Detroit” adorning all of these buildings purchased at rock-bottom prices (pun acknowledged).
 We have this neighborhood that’s largely forgotten by city officials, foundations, and corporations, but, yet, there is a neighborhood, there are people here.
 It exists.
 It’s contesting this territorial stigma by its very existence and LST has very deliberately captured this.
-This summer LST has continued in Midtown.12Some people would argue that in Detroit, the name “Midtown” is a corporatized term that is used to refer to the Cass Corridor and a ...continue Midtown is a neighborhood where the right to the city is very much being contested between working-class and poor people and speculative real estate investors at present moment.
+This summer LST has continued in Midtown.((Some people would argue that in Detroit, the name “Midtown” is a corporatized term that is used to refer to the Cass Corridor and a constellation of other, smaller neighborhoods which orbit the Cass Corridor.
+For simplicity, LST uses the term Midtown, but acknowledges the problematics of the term and the complexities of the neighborhoods that the term incorporates.))
+Midtown is a neighborhood where the right to the city is very much being contested between working-class and poor people and speculative real estate investors at present moment.
 There’s more capital investment that’s happening which is forcing some residents in rent-controlled buildings out of their areas.
 There’s relatively more investment from capitalist-type enterprises happening so looking at territorial stigma in its mirror image, which I argue is this idea of symbolic ownership being asserted through a false narrative of whiteness, showing both flipsides of this through the project, or investigating both sides.

 Biba I’m very curious how the experience will shift, who you’ll encounter, the modes of address…